 A large percentage of the American population has some form of consumer debt.
 This includes things like credit cards, mortgages, student loans, and personal loans.
 In Virginia, many people struggle with large amounts of debt and high monthly living expenses.
 For many, this means accounts past due in collections, harassing calls from debt collectors, and other issues with their credit and financial health.
 If this sounds familiar, you’re not alone.

-Fortunately, Virginia has several debt relief options available to those who need either immediate or long-term help.
+Fortunately, Virginia has several debt relief options available to those needing immediate or long-term help.
 The state also has certain laws in place to protect consumers from illegal or deceptive debt collection practices.

 Virginia Ranks 44th for Consumer Debt